401(k) vs. Life Insurance: Which Is Better for Retirement?

 Types of Life Insurance

 • Universal Life Insurance: Offers flexible premiums and death benefits, with a savings component that earns interest.
-It allows policyholders to adjust their coverage as their financial situation changes.
+It allows policyholders to adjust their coverage as their financial situation changes, which can support life insurance and retirement planning.

 • Variable Life Insurance: This features investment options that can grow the policy's cash value.
-The value can increase significantly with investment gains, but risks decline with market downturns.
+The value can increase significantly with investment gains, which can potentially enhance life insurance and retirement plans.
+However, it carries market-related risks.

 • Final Expense Insurance: Designed to cover burial costs and final bills, this policy ensures that end-of-life expenses are not a burden to loved ones.
 It typically has lower coverage amounts and is easier to qualify for.

-• Guaranteed Issue Life Insurance: Requires no medical exam and offers guaranteed coverage, typically for those with serious health issues.
+• Guaranteed Issue Life Insurance: This requires no medical exam and offers guaranteed coverage; it is typically for those with serious health issues.
 It's more expensive and offers lower benefits, but it addresses specific coverage needs where other policies may not be available.

 Each type of life insurance offers distinct benefits tailored to different planning strategies, so be sure to choose a product that complements your financial situation and goals.